jaspector

 A zoning permit is required before commencing any excavating, erecting, constructing, reconstructing, enlarging, altering, or moving of any building or structure, or before any change in use or occupancy of land or buildings, or any connection to water or sewer facilities.
 Routine maintenance such as painting, papering, re-roofing (like-for-like), and minor repairs does not require a permit.

-Typical processing time is Zoning Administrator must act within 20 days of a complete submission.
+Building permit processing times in unincorporated Seward County, NE typically run Zoning Administrator must act within 20 days of a complete submission.
 Conditional use permit process adds time for public notice and Planning Commission/Board hearings..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Seward County, NE.
 The following work is generally exempt: Agricultural buildings on qualifying farmsteads (20+ acres, $1,000+ annual farm products); Routine maintenance: painting, papering, re-roofing (like-for-like), minor repairs.
 Note: Agricultural exemption must be verified with documentation that the claimed agricultural use and acreage/income thresholds are met.
 The burden is on the property owner to establish eligibility under § 23-114.03.
+When in doubt, confirm with the local building department before starting work.